VolpeUSDOT/FTOT-Public/docs/index.md

 ## Getting Started:
 The following steps walk the user through how to download the FTOT code and supporting materials from GitHub.
 You can also follow along with a [video tutorial](#installing-ftot) on how to install FTOT.

-_Please note that FTOT has a required dependency of Esri ArcGIS Pro Desktop software, and Tableau Reader (or another version of Tableau) is required for accessing dashboard functionality.
+_Please note that FTOT has a required dependency on Esri ArcGIS Pro Desktop software, and Tableau Reader (or another version of Tableau) is required for accessing dashboard functionality.
 For further details on installing ArcGIS Pro and Tableau, consult the full installation instructions inside the FTOT User Guide._

 #### Download FTOT repository